How Long Does AI Debugging Take vs. Manual Debugging?

 | Codebase-aware AI | 2 min | 10 min | ~50 min |

-That's 9+ hours per week recovered.
-For a solo developer, that's the difference between shipping features and debugging them.
+That is 9+ hours per week recovered.
+For a solo developer, that is the difference between shipping features and debugging them.

 Note: AI debugging improves time-to-fix, not time-to-understand.
-If you've never seen a React hydration error before, AI can fix it in 60 seconds — but you still won't know why Next.js behaves this way.
+If you have never seen a React hydration error before, AI can fix it in 60 seconds but you still will not know why Next.js behaves this way.
 Read the explanation before applying the fix, not after.

 AI is slower than manual when:

-- You already know exactly what the bug is (typing speed is the bottleneck, not lookup)
+- You already know exactly what the bug is and typing speed is the bottleneck

-- The bug requires hardware access, profiler data, or live production logs the AI can't see
+- The bug requires hardware access, profiler data, or live production logs the AI cannot see

-- The fix requires an architectural decision with business context the AI doesn't have
+- The fix requires an architectural decision with business context the AI does not have

 FAQ